stracquadaniolab/pygna/docs/tutorial.rst

 Networks are read as tab separated text files with each couple of nodes that have an edge between them: node_a  node_b

-Genesets use the gmt format, where each genesets has a name \tab descriptor \tab gene1 \tab gene2...
+Genesets use the gmt format, where each genesets:
+`name \tab descriptor \tab gene1 \tab gene2`

 Each gmt file can have a single geneset or multiple of them, PyGNA is able to both analyse all of them or to restrict the analysis to a single geneset ( specifying the setname of interest ).